A hearing shall be conducted before a hearing officer or a hearing committee at the

 and question witnesses, present other evidence, and question other witnesses.
 The

-student charged with a violation may respond to the charges but shall not be ordered
+student accused with a violation may respond to the charges but shall not be ordered

 to respond by the hearing officer or committee, nor shall failure to respond be considered